cyralinc/terraform-provider-cyral/docs/resources/policy_rule.md

 - `updates` - (Optional) A contexted rule for accesses of the type `update`.
 - `deletes` - (Optional) A contexted rule for accesses of the type `delete`.
 - `hosts` - (Optional) Hosts specification that limits access to only those users connecting from a certain network location.
+- `rate_limit` - (Optional) Rate Limit specifies the limit of calls that a user can make within a given time period.

   > Notes:
   >
   > 1. Unless you create a default rule, users and groups only have the rights you explicitly grant them.
-> 2. Each contexted rule comprises these fields: `data`, `rows`, `severity` `additional_checks`, `dataset_rewrites`.
-The only required fields are `data` and `rows`.
+  > 2. Each contexted rule comprises these fields: `data`, `rows`, `severity` `additional_checks`, `dataset_rewrites`, `rate_limit`.
+  >    The only required fields are `data` and `rows`.
   > 3. The rules block does not need to include all three operation types (reads, updates and deletes); actions you omit are disallowed.
   > 4. If you do not include a hosts block, Cyral does not enforce limits based on the connecting client's host address.

 For more information, see the [Policy Guide](https://cyral.com/docs/policy#the-rules-block-of-a-policy).